Murder of the Parker family

-On February 2, 1990, 58-year-old Carl Parker, his wife, 45-year-old Bobbie Jo Parker, and their two children, 12-year-old Gregory Parker and 9-year-old Charlotte Jo Parker, were tortured and murdered in their isolated rural home in Walnut, Quitman County, Mississippi.
+On February 2, 1990, 58-year-old Carl Parker, his wife, 45-year-old Bobbie Jo Parker, and their two children, 12-year-old Gregory Parker and 9-year-old Charlotte Jo Parker, were tortured and murdered in their isolated rural home in Walnut, Quitman County, Mississippi, United States.
 After leaving a Church Bible study class that evening, the family returned home and stumbled upon an apparent burglary.
 Each family member was tied up, assaulted, and tortured.
 The burglars cut off Carl's finger to remove his wedding ring and also took turns raping Charlotte.
 All four family members were then shot multiple times.
 To conceal the crime, the perpetrators set the house on fire.
 Carl, Bobbie, and Gregory all died from gunshot wounds, while Charlotte was found to have died from smoke inhalation.

 Police later identified Anthony Carr and Robert Simon Jr. as the men responsible for the massacre.
 Carr was found guilty of four counts of capital murder and sentenced to death for each count.
 Simon was also found guilty of four counts of capital murder; however, he was sentenced to death for only three counts, receiving a life sentence for the capital murder of Charlotte Parker.
-On May 24, 2011, Simon was nearly executed, however, only four hours before he was due to die, a federal appeals court panel halted the execution to consider his claim that he was incompetent to be executed because he suffered a brain injury from a fall and had no memory.
-A federal judge later ruled that he had faked the entire thing and he remains on death row.
+On May 24, 2011, Simon was nearly executed.
+Only four hours before he was due to die, however, a federal appeals court panel halted the execution to consider his claim that he was incompetent to be executed because he suffered a brain injury from a fall and had no memory.
+A federal judge later ruled that he had faked the entire ordeal and he remains on death row.

 In 2023, the state filed a motion seeking Simon's execution once again.
 Simon's attorneys responded by saying he was intellectually disabled and not competent to be executed.
 The case is still pending.
 The Parker family murders have been described as one of the most gruesome and heinous murder cases in Mississippi state history.